scm-repo-mirror/cockroachdb_docs/src/current/v26.1/override-templates-cockroachdb-operator.md

         imagePullSecrets: []
 ~~~

 At least one value for `containers` must be specified if any part of `podTemplate` is being modified.
-For example, the following `podTemplate` configuration overrides pod anti-affinity behavior and specifies a default `cockroachdb/cockroach:v25.4.0` container image:
+For example, the following `podTemplate` configuration specifies a default `cockroachdb/cockroach:v25.4.0` container image:

 ~~~ yaml
 cockroachdb: